skrax/Cookbook/Dough.md

 Mix until smooth and add more flour/water if dough is sticky/dry.
 Flour surface and kneed until firm.
-Let rest for 30 min in foil or airtigth container.
+Let rest for 30 min in foil or airtight container.

 Make balls of 28g and press into thin round shape.